 10 BEST THINGS TO DO IN MANDALAY

 A visit to the peak of Mandalay Hill is one of the best things to do in Mandalay.
-Located on the very northern end of town you can discover the Su Taung Pyae Pagoda that sits on the very top of Mandalay Hill.
+Located on the very northern end of town you can discover the Su Taung Pyae Pagoda which sits on the very top of Mandalay Hill.

 At the top, you can expect to experience 360-degree views of Mandalay City and its incredible surrounding landscape of various mountain ranges and the Irrawaddy River.

-The Su Taung Pyae Pagoda itself is a unique building with decorative mosaic tiles and colourful artworks throughout.
+The Su Taung Pyae Pagoda itself is a unique building with decorative mosaic tiles and colorful artworks throughout.
 I was so impressed by how much time and detail was put into the walls and shrines here on Mandalay Hill.

 WHERE IS DEE DOKE WATERFALL

 Dee Doke Waterfall is approximately a 1 hour 15 minutes drive south-east of Mandalay City.

 WHAT TO EXPECT AT DEE DOKE WATERFALL

-I arrived at the gravel parking lot at Dee Doke Waterfall around 9am.
-I paid 3oo Kyat to park the scooter and there were no other entrance fees to visit the Dee Doke Waterfall.
+When you arrive at the gravel parking lot at Dee Doke Waterfall you will have to pay 3oo Kyat to park the scooter and there are no other entrance fees to visit the Dee Doke Waterfall.

 You will come to an intersection along the rocky trail, one path leading down to the left and the other path up to the right.
 Take the path down to the left for a 2-minute hike down to the main swimming area at Dee Doke Waterfall.
 The other trail leads up to the blue lagoons which I will mention further down in this blog post.

-The water is a bit fresh until the sun reaches up over the mountains at around 10am lighting up the entire valley and providing some heat down in the rock pools.
+The water is a bit fresh until the sun reaches up over the mountains at around 10 am lighting up the entire valley and providing some heat down in the rock pools.

 I was in awe when I laid eyes on this crazy lagoon.
-The colour of the water was fluorescent blue, getting its colour from the towering limestone cliffs that surround the lagoon.
+The color of the water was fluorescent blue, getting its color from the towering limestone cliffs that surround the lagoon.

 I then asked a local man to point me in the right direction and he then began to explain that there are 729 marble slabs inscribed with Burmese script inside the white stupas and together these make up the ‘world’s largest book’.
-The script on the marble slabs contain the teachings of Buddha.
+The script on the marble slabs contains the teachings of Buddha.

-Find All: Hotels in Mandalay
+Find All → Hotels in Mandalay

 The Sandamuni Pagoda can also be found at the foot of Mandalay Hill and a short 2-minute walk from the Kuthodaw Pagoda.

-Sandamuni is world-known for its endless white stupas (1174 shrines to be exact) each inscribed with teachings of Buddha.
+Sandamuni is world-known for its endless white stupas (1174 shrines to be exact) each inscribed with the teachings of Buddha.
 It is also home to Myanmar’s largest iron Buddha statue weighing approximately 20 tonnes and covered in a layer of gold.

 ROYAL MANDALAY PALACE

 The Royal Mandalay Palace is housed inside of a walled fort and surrounded by a moat of water.
 Built in 1859, the Mandalay Palace is the last royal palace of the last Burmese monarchy.

-The entrance fee to the Royal Mandalay Palace is 10,000 Kyat ($7.50)
+The entrance fee to the Royal Mandalay Palace is 10,000 Kyat.

 Royal Mandalay Palace – @thisistherightplace

 U BEIN BRIDGE

 U Bein Bridge was built in 1850 and it is believed to be to oldest and longest teakwood bridge in the world.
 The U Bein Bridge is a tourist hotspot, especially around sunrise or sunset to witness the incredible reflections on the lake and to see the daily commute of locals and monks that use the bridge as a passageway.

 I arrived at U Bein Bridge at around 6:30 in the morning to find a good spot to take photos at sunrise.
-There was a lot of low lying fog on this morning but the sun did show itself for about 5-10 minutes and I was able to get a few good shots in the short time window.
+There was a lot of low-lying fog this morning but the sun did show itself for about 5 to 10 minutes and I was able to get a few good shots in the short time window.

 U Bein Bridge – What to do in Mandalay

 The Mingun Pahtodawgyi is an ancient ruined Buddhist temple in Mingun Village.

-The Mingun Pahtodawgyi is essentially a big pile of bricks that is said to hold the record of the biggest pile of bricks in the world.
+The Mingun Pahtodawgyi is essentially a big pile of bricks that is said to hold the record for the biggest pile of bricks in the world.
 It was intended to be a 500ft stupa but the construction of Mingun Pahtodawgyi was abandoned when the king died.
 Mingun Pagoda was then later hit by an earthquake, leaving cracks up the face of the stupa and one whole corner of the monument broke off and now lays in debris.